stanleychris2/cjs/src/posts/ai-in-private-equity.md

 * Spin up adjacent modules internally,
 * Integrate functionality faster than post-merger replatforming would allow.

-This raises a new question for every acquisition: **is this asset unique, or just early?** If it’s the latter, PE firms may be better off building than bidding.
+This raises a new question for every acquisition: **is this asset unique, or just early?** For example, why acquire a small company for its AI-powered contract analysis feature when an in-house agent, trained on your firm’s proprietary legal data, could perform the same task with greater context and accuracy?
+If an asset’s core value can be replicated by an agent, PE firms may be better off building than bidding.

 ---

 ### 3. Operational Value Creation Gets Rewritten

 Private equity thrives on post-acquisition optimization.
-AI creates new surface area for operational leverage.

-Firms can:

-* Deploy agents across portfolios to automate support, onboarding, and internal ops,
+The mandate for operational improvement is supercharged.
+An AI-native PE firm won't just advise; it will deploy.

+* **Portfolio-wide Automation**: Imagine deploying a universal agent for customer support or financial reporting across all portfolio companies, creating immediate, scaled efficiency.
-* Replace outsourced development with AI copilots,
+* **Internal Development Revolution**: Expensive outsourced development can be replaced by small, in-house teams armed with AI copilots, building and iterating at a fraction of the cost.
-* Use prompt-based reporting and monitoring for real-time KPI tracking.
+* **Real-time Intelligence**: Gone are the days of waiting for quarterly reports.
+Prompt-based monitoring allows for real-time KPI tracking and operational oversight.

-This isn’t theoretical.
-The AI-native PE firm will have faster reporting cycles, lower SG&A, and tighter control across its holdings.
+This isn’t a theoretical advantage.
+It is a direct assault on SG&A, leading to faster reporting cycles and tighter control across the portfolio.

 ---